 which site(s) is/are the best location for the households served;

+readiness to proceed, defined as any project that has received all necessary local, state, and federal permits necessary to begin construction with the exception of the final building permit;

 deeper income targeting; and

 environmental sustainability, as evidenced by unique design features which contribute to reduced energy and water consumption, and reduced utility costs to residents.

-KHRC will not award new construction developments within 1.5 miles of an awarded 4% LIHTC development within 2 years.
+KHRC will not award new construction developments within 1.5 miles of an awarded 4% LIHTC new construction development within 2 years.
 That time period is initiated by the award announcement date.
-For projects awarded prior to the 2023 QAP, the time period is initiated by the date of the 42(m) letter.
 KHRC may consider a subsequent phase prior to the end of the 2-year period if it meets the criteria listed below:

 was/were always planned as part of a phased development;